Fast generation of arbitrary optical focus array: Results and discussion

 {\textbf{Input:}} {\textbf{Output:}} {\State \textbf{break} } To quantitatively compare our method with the conventional IFTA, we simulated two OFAs.
 One has 81 spots with uniform positions but various intensities, and another has 66 spots with random positions and nonuniform intensities.
 We assumed that the pupil function is modulated by a SLM, and the intensity of the OFA is recorded by a camera.
 The system parameters of our simulation are listed in Table~\ref{tab:table1}.

 As mentioned before, the IFTA requires a zero-padding operation of the pupil function.
 Specifically, this relation follows

 where $M_{0}$ and $M$ are the effective sampling number and that after zero-padding along one dimension of the pupil function, respectively. $\Delta d$ is the sampling interval on the focal plane.
 Therefore, considering the system parameters in Table~\ref{tab:table1}, the sampling number of the pupil function after zero-padding is 4551 for IFTA, which is nearly 5 times more than the effective one.
-Benefiting from the free sampling interval in MTP, the sampling number on the focal plane can be reduced from $1001 \times 1001$ [Fig.~\ref{fig:simulated-results}(a)] to $9 \times 9$ [Fig.~\ref{fig:simulated-results}(b)] for uniformly distributed OFA and from $1001 \times 1001$ [Fig.~\ref{fig:simulated-results}(c)] to $45 \times 47$ [Fig.~\ref{fig:simulated-results}(d)] for randomly distributed one, respectively.
-The computation time of the two approaches is shown in [Fig.~\ref{fig:simulated-results}(e)].
+Figure~\ref{fig:simulated-results}(b) shows two sampling grids ($1001 \times 1001$) on the camera for uniformly ($1^{\mathrm{st}}$ row) and randomly ($2^{\mathrm{nd}}$ row) distributed OFAs, respectively.
+To generate such OFAs, the conventional IFTA needs to compute a much larger matrix ($4551 \times 4551$) [Fig.~\ref{fig:simulated-results}(a)], in which the effective sampling only occupies a small region.
+In contrast, benefiting from the free sampling interval in MTP, the sampling grids on the focal plane can be reduced to $9 \times 9$ [$1^{\mathrm{st}}$ row in Fig.~\ref{fig:simulated-results}(c)] for uniformly distributed OFA and $45 \times 47$ [$2^{\mathrm{nd}}$ row in Fig.~\ref{fig:simulated-results}(c)] for randomly distributed one, respectively.

+The computation time of the two approaches is shown in Fig.~\ref{fig:simulated-results}(d).
 To reduce the random error, the computation time is counted over 100 iterations and evaluated using the \verb+timeit+ function in MATLAB R2022a.
 Moreover, the two approaches are evaluated on both CPU (Intel(R) Core(TM) i9-9900KF) and GPU (NVIDIA GeForce GTX 1660).
 On both platforms, our approach is $>$30-70 times faster than the IFTA.
 According to Eq.~\ref{eq:FFT-zero-padding}, this acceleration can be further enhanced when a lower NA lens or smaller sampling interval on the focal plane is required.
 Besides, the spatial distribution of the OFA slightly influences the computation time, indicating that the acceleration of the MTP algorithm mainly comes from the elimination of the zero-padding of the pupil function.
+To validate this, we generate a series of uniformly distributed OFAs with increasing foci number until the scope of the focal plane approaches the upper bound, which is determined by the sampling interval of the pupil plane.
+The minimum gap between two foci is assumed to be 20 pixels, therefore the maximum foci number is $227 \times 227$.
+The result is illustrated in Fig.~\ref{fig:simulated-results}(e).
+It is noted that the computation time of the IFTA keeps constant since the number of sampling points on the focal plane is independent of the foci number.
+Although the time cost of our method reasonably increases with the foci number, it is still much faster than the IFTA.